joematthews/extreme-angular/README.md

 ## Getting Started

-If you have a GitHub account, an easy way to get started is to select "Use this template" in the top right corner of the [extreme-angular GitHub page](https://github.com/joematthews/extreme-angular) and then select "Create a new repository".
+If you have a GitHub account, an easy way to get started is to select "Use this template" in the top right corner of the [GitHub page](https://github.com/joematthews/extreme-angular) and then select "Create a new repository".
 This will allow you to rename your repository and set it to private.

-To use this project as a template in a git-neutral way, I recommend cloning only the most recent commit and renaming the remote branch to 'upstream'.
-(Replace `new_project_name` with the name of _your_ project):
+Alternatively, if you do not have a github account, I recommend cloning only the most recent commit and renaming the remote branch to 'upstream'.
+(Replace `extreme-angular` with the name of _your_ project):

 ```sh
 git clone --depth=1 --origin=upstream git@github.com:joematthews/extreme-angular.git new_project_name